Loan Modifications in Peril in California

 Until then, the fight for a sensical interpretation of the statute remains.
 The Geraci team’s brief to the 9th Circuit highlights the legislative purpose of the statute – to foster growth in lending in California, providing its residents with abundant choices for loans with flexible terms – and that the use of a licensed broker in negotiating the loans and modifications are what protect the borrower from bad-actors, no matter the broker’s involvement in a purchase transaction – an irrelevant factor.

-AAPL will remain focused on this issue as it unfolds.
+AAPL and Geraci will remain focused on this issue as it unfolds.
 It is now time to consider the next steps and preparation for a legislative fix.
 Should you have any questions regarding the case or Geraci’s involvement on behalf of AAPL please contact Matt Gunter, a senior attorney with Geraci, at m.gunter@geracillp.com.
 Note that Matt further represents Geraci as the ex-officio member of our Government Relations Committee, which will continue to monitor the case and develop a suggested plan for future steps.

 Questions about this article?
 Reach out to our team below.